rummyfairplaydesk.com Latest Edition

 Using Card Counting to Make Better Discard Decisions

-Practical Card Counting Checklist
+Card Counting Checklist for Every Turn

 Scenario-Based Recommendations